dram/trealla/docs/FEATURES.md

 	cookie(+S,+Name,-Atom)       - get named cookie value (or '' if non-exist) basic_auth(+S,-User,-Pass)   - decode Basic auth token (if present)

-The following send a request and parse the response...
+The following send a request and parse the response.
+They do not send any content...

 	head10(+S,+Path,+Keep,-Status,+XHdrs)
 	head11(+S,+Path,+Keep,-Status,+XHdrs)